 Agriculture and forestry are likely to be the most affected sectors.
 There might be a need to change the crops and new species are likely to spread to the country.
-This means also new crop diseases and new pests.
+Infact, from 1996 to 2016, enabled by climate warming, some of the traditional major crops such as oats, barley and potatoes have paved the way for emergent crops like faba beans, peas, caraway and spring oilseed rape (21).
+New species also means new crop diseases and new pests.
 The risk of plant disease epidemics, particularly various types of fungi and moulds, as well as potato blight, may increase.
 They may also occur earlier (4).

 The need for irrigation water will increase, and the availability of water may become more difficult.
 Climatic warming may increase stress arising from dryness and heat during the growing season (4).

 The overwintering of plants may be hampered in southern Finland when the depth of snow decreases.
 The alternation between melting and freezing caused by mild winters is most harmful for the overwintering of plants; plants can suffocate beneath the ice cover.
 The risk of spring frost may also increase (4).

 In the short term economic benefits of climate change may outweigh disadvantages due to longer growing seasons and increasing plant productivity.
 However, negative impacts could grow more serious in the longer term (1).

 Farm animals will have a shorter indoor feeding and longer grazing season.
 Increased grazing may, however,